pauljickling/pauljickling.github.io/_posts/2018-09-18-debugging-with-grep.markdown

 `grep -Hn [0-9] file_name.txt > search_results.txt`

 Here we are using the `-Hn` flag which will prefix our output with the filename and line number.
 We are using a regular expression for our search pattern that will look for any digits, and it outputs the file to search_results.txt.

+**UPDATE 6/24/2019**

+I recently discovered that the way grep is implemented on MacOS differs slightly.
+To do a recursive search in a Mac environment you also need to specify the relative path where your search is happening.
+So to search from your current directory path:

+`grep foo -r .`